FilipFekete/FilipFekete/README.md

-# Hi there, I'm Filip Fekete 👋
+# Hi there, I'm Filip 👋

 I'm a **Software Engineering Student** currently in my final year at the University of Southern Denmark (SDU).
 I'm passionate about full-stack development, embedded systems, and using my technical skills to build intelligent, user-friendly solutions.